influxdata/telegraf/plugins/inputs/jolokia2/jolokia2_agent/README.md

-# Jolokia2 Proxy input plugin
+# Jolokia2 Proxy Input Plugin

 The `jolokia2_proxy` input plugin reads JMX metrics from one or more _targets_ by interacting with a [Jolokia proxy](https://jolokia.org/features/proxy.html)